 Trinity Bastion is known by local Gosport residents as ‘Vicar’s Bank’, due to the proximity of the Vicarage for Holy Trinity church which closes off most of the rear of the bastion.
 The vicarage was built by the Rev. Richard Bingham but shortly after he moved in it was required by the Board of Ordnance to be used as the residence of the Commanding Officer, Royal Engineers.
 (C.R.E.).
 Bingham fought against this but eventually acquiesced and leased the building to them for an annual rent of £100.
 On his death the Church claimed the vicarage and No.1 Bastion became part of its private gardens once more.

 In 2019 work began to clear the bastion of the self-seeded sycamore trees and scrub undergrowth in order to restore the profiles of the ramparts and preserve the site for future generations.
 The overgrown eastern section of the rampart which has been inaccessible for many years was included in this work.
 Twelve tonnes of rubish were removed together with ivy and brambles.
 The work has been made possible by a £45,000 grant secured by the council from the government’s Coastal Revival Fund, which is designed to help kick-start regeneration of heritage sites that are at risk.
 A second application for grant aid has been made so that the site can be repaired and interpreted before opening it to the public once areas of seeded grass and wildflowers have become established.
-The Council hope to carry out further work and repairs in Autumn 2020 extending the Millenium Promenade through the site to join up the historic Gosport Lines defences from the bastion to Mumby Road, creating a green link around the town centre.
+The Council hope to carry out further work and repairs by extending the Millenium Promenade through the site to join up the historic Gosport Lines defences from the bastion to Mumby Road, creating a green link around the town centre.
 This is one of the first planned regeneration projects under the new Gosport Heritage Action Zone set up by the council and Historic England.
 The ultimate aim is to showcase the town’s historic fortifications and make them more accessible and attractive for residents and visitors.